 Praise for Wheatley v1.0

 This is some of the praise that we received on the first Animatronic Wheatley Project.
 I say “we” because my cousin Alisha would’ve hit me if I hadn’t mentioned her.
-She was the one who originally introduced me to the Portal franchise, and has a really big soft-spot for Wheatley.
-She supported me emotionally (and sometimes financially) throughout this whole project, helped keep my morale up, held things while I glued, she helped paint a bit, and read me fan-fiction while I worked.
+She was the one who originally introduced me to the Portal franchise and has a really big soft-spot for Wheatley.
+She supported me emotionally (and a couple times financially) throughout this whole project, helped keep my morale up, held things while I glued, she helped paint a bit, and read me fan-fiction while I worked.
 She also went with me to Comic-Con, filling my need for a Test Subject.
 Words cannot express how thankful I am for her, both on this project and everywhere else.

 “I took a look at your blog and was impressed by what I saw (looks much more polished than ours was).
 It’s making me want to actually get back and make our Wheatley V2 that we’ve been planning to work on for awhile.
 We’ve had the Arduino purchased and have just been too caught up with school.